-Visit the tuition and costs webpage (https://www.bethel.edu/seminary/financial-aid/tuition/) for current tuition costs.
+Visit the tuition and costs webpage for current tuition costs.
 Any changes will typically take effect at the beginning of an academic term.
 Published information includes tuition for each academic program, course audit fees, and other costs.
 Bethel Seminary reserves the right to change any financial charges or regulations listed in this catalog.